gregpica/instagram-login/README.md

 - `josh.maynard@ruggable.com` and `password1`
 - `jon.presley@ruggable.com` and `password2`
 - `gpica@bu.edu` and `password3`

+In any case, the phone/username/email and password will be logged in the server console.

 ### Features
 - Used react-slideshow-image for the phone fading slideshow UI